-1.2 The Rationale for CCAM
+3.2 The Rationale for CCAM

 Mobility is crossing a new - digital - frontier, allowing vehicles to communicate with each other, with the road infrastructure and with other road users.
-This will enable a coordination and cooperation between road users, and managing traffic and mobility at an entirely new level (e.g. warning messages not limited by line-of-sight or congestion management using real-time information).
+This will enable a coordination and cooperation between road users, and managing traffic and mobility at an entirely new level (e.g. warning messages not limited by line-of-sight or congestion management using real-time information and targeting system optimum traffic flows distributions).